 We gave four design experts a single plate and a challenge: to create a pretty, pulled-together table for the holiday season.
 Start with the dishes you already own, whether it's classic white plates, traditional dishware, or pastel ceramics.
 Then, embellish the tabletop with elements sourced from nature (like pinecones collected from around the neighborhood) or candles pulled from around your home.
 You don't need every detail the pros used, just let these tablescapes serve as inspiration.
 The most memorable meal will be enjoyed around a table that's all your own.

 Natural elements and layers of texture elevate a neutral color scheme, while warm wooden accents prevent it from seeming stark.
 If you choose to add in color, keep it simple with just one shade (like aqua or yellow).
-Create a centerpiece of artfully arranged woodland accents, such as pinecones, faux antlers, and feathers, and finish off each setting with a mini wreath and place card.
+Create a centerpiece of artfully arranged woodland accents, such as pinecones from the backyard and natural feathers from your kids' craft bin.
+Finish off each setting with a mini wreath (a long sprig of rosemary or thyme tied in a circle) and place card.

 “A white plate provides the perfect canvas for a neutral, Scandinavian-inspired table.”

 —Camille Styles, founder of camillestyles.com

 Want to avoid doing dishes after the big meal?
 Start with disposable plates crafted from bamboo.
 Combine burlap, raw wood, and terra-cotta accessories with jewel-toned glassware, cutlery, and linens to create an enchanting garden-inspired tablescape.
 These items don’t all have to match—an eclectic assortment enhances the relaxed, boho feel.
 Go wild with a runner of greenery and autumnal blooms, either selected from your yard or a local farm stand.

 “Don’t downplay this disposable dinner plate.
 Instead, highlight it with a ‘Plant Lady’ theme.”